grommet/grommet/src/js/components/Anchor/README.md

 **as**

-The DOM tag to use for the element.
+The DOM tag or react component to use for the element.

 ```
 string